West Virginia drinking water still clear of derailment toxin

 Residents from nearby neighborhoods in Ohio and Pennsylvania were evacuated because of health risks from the fumes, but have since been allowed to return.

-Water samples were collected along the Ohio River on Wednesday from Ravenswood to Parkersburg, West Virginia, and the highest concentrations observed were below 3 parts per billion, said Scott Mandirola, the deputy cabinet secretary for the West Virginia Department of Environmental Protection.
+Water samples were collected along the Ohio River on Wednesday from Ravenswood to Parkersburg, West Virginia.
+Parkersburg is about 170 miles (270 kilometers) southwest of East Palestine.
+The samples detected butyl acrylate — one of the chemicals from the derailment — at levels below 3 parts per billion, said Scott Mandirola, the deputy cabinet secretary for the West Virginia Department of Environmental Protection.
 Federal guidance for drinking water has limits of 560 parts per billion, Mandirola said.

 The leading edge of the chemical plume was estimated to be near Point Pleasant and the mouth of the Kanawha River.
 Mandirola said the influx of water from the Kanawha River should add at least a 25% additional dilution on top of the mitigating effects of Thursday’s rains.
 The plume is estimated to reach the Huntington area late Friday or early Saturday.
+Huntington is about 265 miles (426 kilometers) southwest of East Palestine.

 “Thus far, there’s no danger to our drinking water,” West Virginia Gov. Jim Justice said.